spsStonyBrook/spsstonybrook.github.io/README.md

 ### Other
 - README: Literally this
 - LICENSE: Nice fancy license to open-source this
 | assets: Files that Pages depend on
 | - | media: images
 | - | ico: files dealing with site manifest or favicon
 | - | style: stylesheets (only styles.css for now)
+| - | postMaker: A super simple md -> HTML converter
+    | - PRE.partial.html: the "beginning" part to sandwich a page with
+    | - POST.partial.html: the "ending" part to sandwich a page with
+    | - example.md: An example input to the tool
+    | - example.html: the output of example.md
+    | - postMaker.py: Script to convert.
+Usage: `postMaker.py [input\_file] [output\_file]`

 ## Conventions